 Feather moss is one of my favorite mosses to see used as a vivarium plant.
 It has a unique look and carpets very well.
-There are a number of moss species in Hypnaceae family that hobbyist often refer to as feather moss.
+There are a number of moss species in Hypnaceae family that hobbyists often refer to as feather moss.
 Today’s post will cover the Ptilium crista-castrensis species.

 Scientific Name: Ptilium crista-castrensis